react-easier/spreado/CONTRIBUTING.md

 - `yarn lint:commitlint`: checks commit messages
 - `yarn lint`: checks everything

 Often, you may keep `yarn watch` running to do compilation and type checking continuously.
-And you may append a relative path to `yarn test/coverage` to specify which tests to run.
+And you may append a relative path to `yarn unittest/coverage` to specify which unit tests to run.
 Please just make best of commands above to help yourself.

 ## Codebase Overview